usagiryu/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 1. Add our main address or a name pointing to our main address (see [API#Supported name service](/guide/api.html#supported-name-service)) to the Twitter bio, name or url

 2. Declare this account; 3.
 Add account to rss3 file; 4.
-Sync the modified file to RSS3 network (Same as above)
+Sync the modified file to RSS3 Network (Same as above)

 ```ts
 const account = {